FelipeFerraz98/FelipeFerraz98/README.md

 Welcome to my GitHub!
 Here you will find my codes, personal projects and studies related to my journey as a Computer Science student and developer.

 ## 🚀 About me
 I am a Computer Science student passionate about programming and technology.
-I am expanding my knowledge and have experience in C#, Python, Javascript, HTML, CSS, C and Java.
+I am expanding my knowledge and have experience in C#, Python, Javascript, React, HTML, CSS, C and Java.
 I'm focused on improving my development skills to find efficient and elegant solutions to problems.

 ## 🔗 Links